 Rule no. Wholesale charging rule Compliance statement 1-6 Introduction and Interpretation N/A 7-12 Publication 7 Each water undertaker must publish the Wholesale Charges payable by a water supply licensee for the supply of water to Eligible Premises that are connected to the undertaker's supply system.
 This includes the Eligible Premises to which a Special Agreement would otherwise apply (although nothing in these rules requires the publication of a customer's name or address).
-Compliant.
-We have published our wholesale charges, including those subject to a special agreement, on our website by the prescribed deadline of 13 January 2021.
-We have published the charges in our "Wholesale Statement of Principles and Charges" document, which includes wholesale charges for residential customers, non-primary wholesale charges for retailers and special agreements in accordance with Ofwat's wholesale charging rules.
-8 Each sewerage undertaker whose area is wholly or mainly in England must publish the Wholesale Charges payable by a sewerage licensee in respect of the provision of sewerage services to Eligible Premises that are connected to the undertaker's sewerage system.
+N/A for indicative charges 8 Each sewerage undertaker whose area is wholly or mainly in England must publish the Wholesale Charges payable by a sewerage licensee in respect of the provision of sewerage services to Eligible Premises that are connected to the undertaker's sewerage system.
 This includes the Eligible Premises to which a Special Agreement would otherwise apply (although nothing in these rules requires the publication of a customer's name or address).
-Compliant.
-As rule 7.
+N/A for indicative charges

-200 Harris 1994 (1994) Rule no. Wholesale charging rule Compliance statement 9 Each relevant undertaker must also, as a minimum, publish the Wholesale Charges (or the methodology for calculating such charges where the charges cannot be determined in advance) that would, where relevant, be payable by a water supply or sewerage licensee for: (a) the replacement of lead service pipes; (b) the provision and maintenance of fire hydrants; (c) damage to apparatus; (d) the carrying out of inspections to ascertain whether any provision contained in or made or having effect under the Water Industry Act 1991 with respect to any water fittings or with respect to the waste or misuse of water is being or has been contravened; (e) site inspections; (f) the provision and use of standpipes; (g) the testing of meters; and (h) the disconnection of a service pipe (or for otherwise cutting off a supply of water) to any premises and the reconnection of such premises to a water main.
-Compliant.
-Our "Wholesale Statement of Principles and Charges" document includes all Non-Primary charges that we will make to retailers in the business retail market.
-This includes all the charge types listed in rule 9 ((a) to (h)).
-10 Wholesale Charges must be published at least eleven weeks before the start of the period for which the charges will be imposed.
-Compliant.
-We have published our wholesale charges by the prescribed deadline of 13 January 2021.
-11 Wholesale Charges must be published on a relevant undertaker's website and in such other manner as the undertaker considers appropriate for the purpose of bringing it to the attention of persons likely to be affected by it.
-Compliant.
-As rule 7, we have published our "Wholesale Statement of Principles and Charges" document on our website.
-12 Wholesale Charges must be published with such additional information or explanation as is necessary to make clear what services are covered by each charge.
-Compliant.
-In addition to setting out the financial value of our wholesale charges for 2021-22, our "Wholesale Statement of Principles and Charges" document provides explanatory narrative for each area of charging.
+Rule no. Wholesale charging rule Compliance statement 9 Each relevant undertaker must also, as a minimum, publish the Wholesale Charges (or the methodology for calculating such charges where the charges cannot be determined in advance) that would, where relevant, be payable by a water supply or sewerage licensee for: (a) the replacement of lead service pipes; (b) the provision and maintenance of fire hydrants; (c) damage to apparatus; (d) the carrying out of inspections to ascertain whether any provision contained in or made or having effect under the Water Industry Act 1991 with respect to any water fittings or with respect to the waste or misuse of water is being or has been contravened; (e) site inspections; (f) the provision and use of standpipes; (g) the testing of meters; and (h) the disconnection of a service pipe (or for otherwise cutting off a supply of water) to any premises and the reconnection of such premises to a water main.
+N/A for indicative charges 10 Wholesale Charges must be published at least eleven weeks before the start of the period for which the charges will be imposed.
+N/A for indicative charges 11 Wholesale Charges must be published on a relevant undertaker's website and in such other manner as the undertaker considers appropriate for the purpose of bringing it to the attention of persons likely to be affected by it.
+N/A for indicative charges 12 Wholesale Charges must be published with such additional information or explanation as is necessary to make clear what services are covered by each charge.
+N/A for indicative charges